 - (a) The Instructions for Continued Airworthiness must contain a section titled Airworthiness Limitations that is segregated and clearly distinguishable from the rest of the document.
-This section must set forth- - (1) Each mandatory replacement time, structural inspection interval, and related structural inspection procedures approved under §25.571. - (2) Each mandatory replacement time, inspection interval, related inspection procedure, and all critical design configuration control limitations approved under §25.981 for the fuel tank system.

-- (3) Any mandatory replacement time of EWIS components as defined in section 25.1701. - (b) If the Instructions for Continued Airworthiness consist of multiple documents, the section required by this paragraph must be included in the principal manual.
-This section must contain a legible statement in a prominent location that reads: "The Airworthiness Limitations section is FAA-approved and specifies maintenance required under §\$43.16 and 91.403 of the Federal Aviation Regulations, unless an alternative program has been FAA approved."
+This section must set forth - - (1) Each mandatory modification time, replacement time, structural inspection interval, and related structural inspection procedure approved under § 25.571. - (2) Each mandatory replacement time, inspection interval, related inspection procedure, and all critical design configuration control limitations approved under § 25.981 for the fuel tank system. - (3) Any mandatory replacement time of EWIS components as defined in section 25.1701. - (4) A limit of validity of the engineering data that supports the structural maintenance program (LOV), stated as a total number of accumulated flight cycles or flight hours or both, approved under § 25.571.
+Until the full-scale fatigue testing is completed and the FAA has approved the LOV, the number of cycles accumulated by the airplane cannot be greater than 1⁄2 the number of cycles accumulated on the fatigue test article. - (5) Each mandatory replacement time, inspection interval, and related inspection and test procedure, and each critical design configuration control limitation for each lightning protection feature approved under § 25.954. - (b) If the Instructions for Continued Airworthiness consist of multiple documents, the section required by this paragraph must be included in the principal manual.
+This section must contain a legible statement in a prominent location that reads: "The Airworthiness Limitations section is FAA-approved and specifies maintenance required under §§ 43.16 and 91.403 of the Federal Aviation Regulations, unless an alternative program has been FAA approved."